-To mark the occasion BMT has had a week of activities celebrating this occasion, featuring three of our ex servicemen who were able to share their stories.
+To mark the occasion three of our ex servicemen have shared their stories.
 Mark Keyworth, Adam Harrison and Adam Lewis discuss their role in the Armed Forces.

 "I joined the Royal Navy aged 19, as a Weapons Engineer, later transferring to the warfare branch as a Communications Information Specialist.
 My Royal Naval career lasted just over 31 years, serving on several classes of warship and providing support to front line operations.
 Involved in various projects throughout my Naval career, including Requirements and Acquisition, Logistics Information Systems, and Defence Training.
 My final position in the Royal Navy was at HMS Raleigh as the Staff Officer Initial Naval Training responsible for the Phase 1 training programme for new entry recruits; a role which was both challenging and rewarding in equal measure."

 "I served in the British Army from 2001 until 2013 in the Royal Corps of Signals as a Radio Systems Operator, and later as a Training Instructor at the Royal School of Signals, Blandford, Dorset.
 During my time serving I was deployed on Operational Tours to Iraq, Sierra Leone, and Afghanistan, as well as a multitude of exercises in Germany, Poland, the US and Canada."